 Non-Executive Director’s Statement of the 2022 Annual Report and Accounts.

-In Accordance with the QCA Code and Principle 1, the Board is committed to strengthening the Group’s underlying financial position before seeking opportunities to consolidate or expand its business.
+In Accordance with the QCA Code and Principle 1, the Board is committed to strengthening the Group’s underlying financial position.
 The Board sets out to deliver long-erm value to shareholders in the following ways:

 The execution of this strategy presents key challenges in the maximisation of returns on assets given market conditions.
 Those challenges are addressed by ensuring that the Company is stable enough to be able to avoid having to offload such assets when to do so would minimise value, instead choosing to seek opportunities to maximise the long-term returns that will optimise value for shareholders.

 The business model as to how the Company plans to make money for its investors revolves around maximising the long term collection of debts owed in connection with the joint venture formed to develop the EdS business in Argentina, and the maximisation of dividend payments after those debts are repaid, whilst repaying Rurelec’s own creditors and continually assessing the value and saleability of its assets with a view to developing and/or realising those assets in such a way as to maximise the returns to all shareholders.